 As if the building itself isn’t impressive enough, it’s perched right above one of the shores of the Caspian Sea.

 As always happens when travelling, it has to come to an end at some point.
 Although I’m not usually a big fan of cities, Baku and its people had left an impression on me.
 From the people that helped me find my accommodation, to the airport bus driver who left his bus to show me how to use the ticket machine that had no English display.
 But you know what I’m going to miss most of all?
 The purple taxis.
 A city has reached next-level coolness when most of their taxi fleet is purple.

-If you like this post, please Pin it for later! :o)
+If you like this post about beautiful Baku in Azerbaijan, please click the picture below to Pin it for later! :o)